-We offer a broad and varied curriculum to meet the needs of all our pupils and are part of the Southern Consortium which means we can provide a wide selection of courses to pupils who are older than 16.
+Pupils at our sixth form are part of the Southern Consortium, which means we can provide a wide selection of courses to pupils who are older than 16.
 We follow the traditional value of strong discipline and expect pupils to take pride in belonging to their school by wearing correct school uniform.